 The Lemon Tree is located on West North Street, just along from the King Street junction.
 The main entrance is on West North Street, with Stage Door and disabled access on Shoe Lane.

-When you are purchasing your tickets you can also purchase a parking permit at the Harriet Street car park, valid for the evening of your chosen performance.
+We offer HMT customers a discount when parking at Bon Accord or Harriet Street car park.
+You will be issued a parking token on entry to the car park.
+Please just take this to the HMT box office counter before the show and we will validate it.
 The cost of this is £2.
 Please note, the car parking ticket is valid between 5.30pm & 11pm, we can only validate tokens for cars parked between these times.
 This service is not available for shows at The Lemon Tree.

 Denburn carpark which is an off street pay and display is situated behind His Majesty’s Theatre.
 Details of charges for this are available on the Aberdeen city council website.